sdbeng/sdbeng/README.md

 ** 10-01-2022: Wed, Sa & Su: 🏊‍

-📐 10-28-2022:♂ building, reading docs about the new nextjsv13 api, it has a pretty good DX!!
-Can't wait to refactor some of the react projects.
+📐 08-24-2023:♂ Taking a lot of mini breaks, continue reading docs about nextjs13 changes, and planning to build a new project soon.

 ** 🌱 01-02-2021: Work done #60daysofswiftuicode!! ** 🚀
 - 💬 On the weekends, I like to spend time with my wife, daugther and son, play a few games of chess, go for walks and play with our little husky 🐾